 - One of the wildest and most remote trekking holidays in Europe

-Sweden's 'King's Trail' or 'Kungsleden' is one of Europe's wildest and most remote treks.
-It is situated 200 kilometres north of the Arctic Circle in Swedish Lapland.
+Trek through Swedish Lapland and climb its highest peak on one of Europe's most wild and remote hikes, the 'King's Trail' or 'Kungsleden', on this superb walking holiday.
+The King's Trail is situated 200 kilometres north of the Arctic Circle deep in Swedish Lapland.
 In summer, the approach to Kebnekaise (2117m) Sweden's highest mountain, crosses an unspoiled land of flower-carpeted birch forest and spectacular glacial valleys where the indigenous Sami people tend their herds of reindeer.
 Starting out alongside the Abisko River, we trek to the wonderful viewpoint of the T'tja Pass (1100m) and continue via the impressive waterfalls of the Tj'ktajakka Valley.
 Carrying light backpacks, we overnight at a series of comfortable mountain huts, some of which have saunas to help soothe the limbs after a day's walking.
 Upon reaching the Kebnekaise Mountain Station, we have time for a glacier trek and for the ascent to the exposed and snowy summit of Sweden's highest peak.
 Superb trekking and the unforgettable experience of daylight at midnight makes this a unique adventure holiday.

 Is this holiday for you?